Charles Hotham

 Captain Sir Charles Hotham KCB (14 January 1806 – 31 December 1855) was Lieutenant-Governor and, later, Governor of Victoria, Australia from 22 June 1854 to 10 November 1855.

 Early life

 Hotham was born at Dennington, Suffolk, England.
 His father was Rev. Frederick Hotham, prebendary of Rochester, and his mother was Anne Elizabeth (née Hodges).
-Hotham entered the navy on 6 November 1818, and had a distinguished career.
+Hotham entered the navy on 6 November 1818.
 He was in command of the steam sloop which ran aground in Montevideo Bay in May 1844 and showed skill and determination in getting her refloated by November.

 One of the lieutenants on board was the future Admiral Sir Astley Cooper Key.
-Hotham's last active service was as a commodore on the coast of Africa in 1846 on HMS Devastation.
-In 1846 he was knighted.
-In April 1852 he was appointed minister plenipotentiary on a mission to some of the South American republics.